alexisfcote/SNLightSensor/README.md

 # SNLightSensor
-Arduino project using Adafruit Adalogger 32u4, adafruit RTC featherwing and Sparkfun Spectral Sensor Breakout to log sensor to SD card with accurate timestamp.
+Wearable project using Adafruit Adalogger 32u4, adafruit RTC featherwing and Sparkfun Spectral Sensor Breakout to log sensor to SD card with accurate timestamp.

 The shipped libraries need to be installed in the Arduino IDE to compile.